 - Childcare assistance if eligible.

 VISTA does not offer health insurance, but the program does offer 2 healthcare-related benefits.
 One is a reimbursement account to cover co-pays and other health-related expenses VISTAs may incur.
 Use of this benefit assumes VISTAs have their own insurance coverage (either through the exchange or under a parent or spouse plan.)
 The other is a healthcare “benefits” plan which provides some basic coverage, but that does not meet ACA compliance standards.
 For more information, see the VISTA member handbook here.

 Can the VISTA be in school and/or have a part time job while serving in this role?

 A VISTA member cannot be a full-time student, but they may be a part-time student or enrolled in classes as long as they have supervisor/sponsor permission, their service takes priority, and their classes do not conflict with service duties.
 VISTA members CAN have a 2nd job!
 The VISTA must get supervisor/sponsor permission for this 2nd job and it should not interfere with their service.
 However, the second job cannot be with the host site.

 Are there VISTA members who serve only during the summer?

 Yes.
 Some VISTA sponsors offer a “Summer Associate” program that places short-term, full-time VISTA members at existing host sites.
-NC Campus Compact does plan to offer a Summer Associates program in 2019.
-Members will likely serve a 9-week term.
+NC Campus Compact does plan to offer a Summer Associates program in 2020.
+Members serve a 9-week term.
 Unlike full-year VISTA members, Summer Associates are allowed to perform direct service as a significant part of their VISTA assignment.
 Host sites must submit a short summer placement application, complete a VAD for each Summer Associate, recruit and orient the member(s), and pay an admin fee to NC Campus Compact of $500/member.